 Dark Reprise: The final stage of Chronicles, the Osaka Summer Campaign, features a melancholy remix of the main theme, fittingly titled "Grief".

 Defeat Means Friendship: Chronicles depicts Kanetsugu joining Date Masamune as this, following the Battle of Hasedo.
-Expecting to be executed, Kanetsugu is instead surprised by an offer to join his enemy, who recognises his great skill and potential.
+Expecting to be executed, Kanetsugu is instead surprised by an offer to join his enemy, who recognizes his great skill and potential.

 ''Beeeehold the castle, that is built in just one day!
 What genius could have done this, you say?
 It's Hideyoshi, Hideyoshi we praise!
 Who built the castle in just one day, wheee!
 It's Hideyoshi, Hideyoshi we praise!
 He built a castle in just one day!!

-The first game gave all characters a ranged attack with limited ammunition (more could be found on the battlefield).
+The first game also gave all characters a ranged attack with limited ammunition (more could be found on the battlefield).
 Most characters used bows while Goemon used his Backpack Cannon and Magoichi used his musket.
 This was completely dropped starting in Samurai Warriors 2.

 Escort Mission: Hampered by bad AI, par for the course with any others.

 Particularly noticeable in the first game if playing on the Oda side at Honnouji as anyone except Nobunaga, as when he's a NPC he absolutely insists on killing any and all enemy peons in the way instead of high-tailing it to the escape point.

 Chronicles gives the player options for making these significantly easier or harder; when you can play as the character you're supposed to be escorting, you can avoid all enemies and run to the objective.
 The same applies when the objective is for the character to escape the battlefield, but this has the downside of giving you one less playable character for the rest of the mission.

 Flanderization: Par for the course with Koei and expanding character rosters.